 I have shown a few examples of dresses in this post.
 This is because dresses are super flattering because they create a seamless line all the way down your body and you can create some really beautiful silhouettes with the right design lines.
 Having said that, not all dresses work so avoid fitted ones and go for ones with more fabric under the bust.
 I have another post that goes into more detail about the types of dress styles that I think work best but for now, here are some great examples:

-A really fun option to hide a bit of a tummy is a peplum top.
+A really fun option is a peplum top.
 The reason this works is because the fabric flares out where the tummy is and you can hide a bit of a gut underneath without anyone knowing the difference!

-I hope this information has helped you and you can feel more confident to wear clothes and designs that really bring out your best features (concealing the ones you don’t love as much).
+I hope this information has helped you and you can feel more confident to wear clothes and designs that really bring out your best assets.
 For more dressing tips, consider reading this post on dress styles to hide a tummy or this post on body shapes.
 If you have any other tips or questions please comment them below or reach out using the contact form 🙂

 Thanks for reading,